DevExpress-Examples/asp-net-web-forms-navbar-adaptive-sidebar-mode/Readme.md

 # How to implement Adaptive SideBar mode for Navigation Bar

 ASPxNavBar doesn't provide this feature at the moment.
-As a workaround, you can use ASPxPanel and ASPxMenu.
+Bu you can use ASPxPanel and ASPxMenu to create an adaptive accordion layout with a collapse button ("hamburger menu").
 The main steps to implement such a workaround are:<br><br>1.
 Place ASPxMenu to the ExpandBarTemplate, allow the ASPxMenu Width to occupy 100% of a container.
 Wrap ASPxMenu to the div container, this will allow changing ASPxMenu width when the panel is expanded/collapsed. <br>

 ```aspx